 The City of London has a direct advantage when it comes to location.
-Falling between Toronto and the US border along North America’s busiest highway has made London prime area for those who travel.
+Falling between Toronto and the US border along one of North America’s major highway has made London prime area for those who travel.
 Offering via rail and an international airport allows Londoners ease of travel outside of the city.
 As far as inner city travel goes, London Transportation system will have you covered.

 This chapter will provide information regarding transit and traffic patterns.

 Streetcars used to run through London.
 In the past, it was the best way to get around.
 Today, there are over 44 bus routes run by the London Transit Commission.

 Currently, busing is the only public transportation readily available in London.
 However, the city did approve a new bus rapid transit network called Shift.

 Regular fare is $2.75 per trip.
 Monthly passes and senior discounts are also available.
 Tickets and passes can be purchased at the downtown ticket office (150 Dundas St.), main ticket office (450 Highbury Ave.), and City Hall (300 Dufferin Ave.) as well other stores and shops around London.
 For a full list, visit a Guide To London transit.

 The London Transit website has all the information you need on pricing, locations, transfers, and more.

 Like most cities, there is rush hour traffic in London.
 However, you won’t face quite the same congestion as you would see in Toronto or other bigger cities.

 Wellington Road between Commissioners Road E and Southdale Road E is London's most traveled section of roadway carrying 48,000 vehicles per day, according to London.ca.